folly-ah-duh/SOC/README.md

 ## Details Page - Creating Details For The Sideop
 After clicking "Next >>" button on the Setup Page, SOC will display the Details Page.
 The Details Page reads the CP Name and Locational Data textboxes from the Setup Page and lists it as editable boxes.
 Boxes can be added and removed by returning to the Setup Page and editing the setup information.

+* **Target Objective Types**: If the boxes of a detail column can be used as sideop targets, a combo box will be displayed at the top of the panel, known as the column's Objective Type.
+This combo box will allow the user to determine how the player must handle targets of that detail column.
+Unlike the vanilla game, these objective types can vary from column to column, to improve sideop variety (Ex: Rescue the prisoner and assassinate the colonel).
+  * ELIMINATE: The player must either extract or kill the targets (Ex: Eliminate the Heavy Infantry is an elimination-type sideop).
+  * RECOVERED: The player is required to extract the target.
+If the target dies, the mission is cancelled (Ex: Prisoner Extraction is a recovered-type sideop).
+  * KILLREQUIRED: The target must be killed.
+If the target is extracted, the mission is cancelled.
+This is a new Objective Type, not found in the vanilla game.

 There are several different types of detail boxes:
 * **New Enemies**: These boxes list new enemies (8 total) which can be spawned into the encampment for a Sideop.
 These boxes will only appear on the Details Page if you have selected a CP Name on the Setup Page.
   * Soldier SubType: Determines the appearance of the sideop's enemies.
     * In Afghanistan, the user can choose between SOVIET_A and SOVIET_B.
 SOVIET_A are Soviet soldiers who wear mostly green and tan uniforms, whereas SOVIET_B wears black and blue uniforms.